Do you want to losing weight by cutting carbs? Did you notice I didn’t say TRY because this is the easiest way to lose weight that I have tried.

 Do you know which vegetables are high carb?
 Most of your high carb vegetables are the ones loaded with starch.

-Carrots, peas, corn, winter squash, all potatoes are vegetables you should not have on a low carb diet.
+Carrots, peas, corn, winter squash, all potatoes, this is a partial list of the vegetables you should not have on a low carb diet.

 Have a serving of these cooked vegetables.
 Asparagus, broccoli, cauliflower, eggplant, and many more.